YFGM/Neverwhere/Core Rules/Perks.md

 -- Gaining Perks --

  In general, you may add 1 Perk to your character per time interval that the game you are playing has been running.
 This time interval is usually 14 or 30 days, depending on the campaign, but could be anything else.
-This Perk may be anyone you qualify for.
+This Perk may be any you qualify for.
 To qualify for a Perk, you must fulfill any prerequisites it lists and any restrictions given by it's type.
 If you lose a prerequisite after taking a perk, you lose it's benefits.
+You do not gain a different perk in place of a perk you have lost the prerequisites for.
- When selecting a perk, be careful what you go for, because come next perk, your decision is permanent.
-Since it's well possible that you may make a mistake you don't notice at first when picking a perk, you may switch out the last perk you picked for another, but only ONCE, the second perk you pick is then permanent.
+ When selecting a perk, be careful what you go for, because your decision is usually permanent.
+Since it's well possible that you may make a mistake you don't notice at first when picking a perk, many groups allow the following optional rule:
+ You may switch out the last perk you picked for another, but only ONCE, the second perk you pick is then permanent.
 Next time you get a new perk, you may also switch that one out once, but it becomes permanent if it is switched out or no longer is the last perk.
 For example, say for perk 11 I made a bad choice, and decide to switch it out.
 The second one I chose is now my 11th perk, and I am not allowed to switch it out ever again.
-For perk 12, I take a decent onoe.
+For perk 12, I take a decent one.
 If I wanted to, I could also switch this one out, but if perk 13 dawns, I can't switch out the 12th perk anymore.
 This is to prevent characters switching abilities as needed while still allowing some leeway to players making a mistake.
 If you want to change any of your perks beyond this, you'll have to get special permission.
  Some spells, magical items or other effects can temporarily grant you the benefit of a perk (including a flaw).
 These "temporary perks" (any perks not gained from time progression) are recorded separately from your normal perks and do NOT count against prerequisites calling for having a certain amount of perks beforehand nor do they count towards a Tiered perk's cooldown.
 Unless otherwise specified, you usually do NOT have to fulfill the prerequisites of a temporary perk to gain it's benefit.
 How to get rid of these perks (especially if they are flaws) depends on what gave you them in the first place.
  Unless otherwise noted or dictated by it's type, you cannot select a perk more than once.
 If you can it's effects usually stack or apply to a different group of situations, as specified by the perk and/or it's type.